 I personally don’t find creating a “palimpsest” of mnemonics to be problematic when the subject matter is completely different.
 Lines from Poe don’t seem to “bump” into words that start with the letter ‘B,’ and nothing seems to be disturbed by the nearly transparent ghosts of the O’Brien exercise.

-If you do find ghosts and fossils distracting, here’s a simple mental exercise:
+If you do find ghosts and fossils distracting, learn about the Ugly Sister Effect.
+Then complete this simple mental exercise:

 Ultimately, to find out what will work for you requires individual experimentation.
 I personally would not try to mix ‘A’ words from different languages in the same Memory Palace, but can imagine there are people who would have no problem with this.